ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in (#terminology).
-If one or more of the Authenticated Identifiers align with the visible From: header domain, the message is considered to pass the DMARC mechanism check.
+If one or more of the Authenticated Identifiers align with the RFC5322.From domain, the message is considered to pass the DMARC mechanism check.
 All other conditions (authentication failures, identifier mismatches) are considered to be DMARC mechanism check failures.